 The AirCheck O2 Deficiency Monitor is available in many different configurations perfect for OEM process tool installation.
 PureAire uses a sophisticated built-in CPU that is flexible to provide users with a low-cost basic display-only monitor or a full-featured monitor with dual-level, user-selectable alarm relays.

-8 Channel Programmable Controller for O2 or Gas Monitors
+8-Channel Programmable Controller for Oxygen, Carbon Dioxide, or Toxic/Combustible Gas Monitors

 Frequently Asked Questions